Almost every year we hear the Christmas story told (which is a great thing), but, do we ever read on?

-One verse in particular stood out to me as I read over the story again this morning;
+One verse in particular stood out to me as I read over the story again recently;

 Particularly the first half, the child grew and became strong, filled with wisdom.
 How apt is that for us this time of year; we celebrate Jesus’ first coming then go back to our daily business…we tick over into a new year and slowly but surely return to what is ‘normal’ for us.